darren-chiu/darren-chiu.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a second year PhD student at the University of Southern California (USC) advised by [Professor Gaurav Sukhatme](https://viterbi.usc.edu/directory/faculty/Sukhatme/Gaurav) with the [Robotic and Embedded Systems Lab](https://uscresl.org/) (RESL).
+I am a third year PhD student at the University of Southern California (USC) advised by [Professor Gaurav Sukhatme](https://viterbi.usc.edu/directory/faculty/Sukhatme/Gaurav) with the [Robotic and Embedded Systems Lab](https://uscresl.org/) (RESL).
 Previously, I completed my bachelors at Princeton University studying Electrical and Computer Engineering with two minors in Applications of Computing and Robotics & Intelligence Systems.
 At Princeton, I studied multi robot systems in the [Self Organizing Robotics Lab](https://ssr.princeton.edu/) with [Professor Radhika Nagpal](https://www.radhikanagpal.org/) and was a visiting researcher at the University of Groningen with [Professor Bahar Haghighat](https://research.rug.nl/en/persons/bahar-haghighat).
 In the past, I've spent Summers building hardware and writing software as an avionics intern at [SpaceX](https://www.spacex.com/) and [Blue Origin](https://www.blueorigin.com/).
 <!-- <!-- My free time is spent playing oboe at the [Princeton University Orchestra](https://orchestra.princeton.edu/) and [Opus](https://opuschamber.org/).  -->
 I'm also an avid coffee enthusiast and shrimp owner.